cbrennanpoole/Qualitative-Self/README.md

         - Benjamin Moore,
         - Valspar Paints,
         - Masterchem (Kilz) Paints.
-8. Verify plus :
-    - Sign-off shipments in loading status (LOA)
-9. Establish daily crossover :
+8. Establish daily crossover :
     - Walk-the-doors *standard work process* created among `supervisors / peers`,
-10. Verify shipments in loading (LOA) status to guarantee :
+9. Verify shipments in loading (LOA) status to guarantee freight is handled using best-in-class business practices :
-   - Freight is Block with proper protocol technique,
-   - Braced using best practices for guidance,
+    - Brace using best practices for guidance,
-     3. Pin-wheeled to ensure the foundation of the load was in tact and capable of full utilization of space (the service provided in LTL is space ), and
+    - Pin-wheeled to ensure the foundation of the load was in tact and capable of full utilization of space (the service provided in LTL is space ), and
-8. Verify zone is ready for cross-over by
+10. Verify zone is ready for cross-over by
     - Fill internal work stations  :
         1. Tools : in - place,
         2. Doors chocked & blocked.